parth3083/Avatarify/Readme.md

-# 🎨 Project Description: Avatar Generation
+# 🎨 Project Description: Avatarify : An Avatar Generator

 ## 🌟 Overview
-The **Avatar Generation** project enables users to create unique and personalized avatars by converting text messages into speech and integrating them into engaging videos.
+The **Avatarify** enables users to create unique and personalized avatars by converting text messages into speech and integrating them into engaging videos.
 With a user-friendly interface, individuals can complete their profiles, input multiple messages, and select their preferred method of avatar presentation.

 ## 🛤️ User Journey